mattcam3r0n/precision/notes.md

 Field - fabricjs subclass that renders field and handles/raises events

 FieldController - app class that controls canvas, field, marchers, etc. ?

+File Finder
+* create a [x][y] map of all selected members
+* create function that calculates x,y of all points around member
+* look in map for member at that point